Kulafu

-Kulafu was one of the earliest comic book heroes in the Philippines.
-Created on July 7, 1933, by Filipino illustrator Francisco Reyes and Filipino writer Pedrito Reyes, Kulafu appeared on the first colored adventure strip and the first two-page comic strip in the Philippines, under the same title.
+Kulafu is a fictional character created on July 7, 1933, by Filipino illustrator Francisco Reyes and Filipino writer Pedrito Reyes, described as one of the earliest comic book heroes in the Philippines.
+Kulafu appeared on the first colored adventure strip and the first two-page comic strip in the Philippines, under the same title.

 Plot

 The storyline about Kulafu was influenced by Tarzan, a character created by Edgar Rice Burroughs.
 The story of Kulafu started when a toddler named "Pido" was snatched by a gigantic bird called "Ibong Malta" from his human mother while she was doing the laundry at a nearby river.
 Pido was brought to the Ibong Malta's nest to become the meal of the bird and her mate.
-The male Ibong Malta became impatient and tried to devour Pido right away which resulted to a fight between the two gigantic birds.
-Pido was accidentally hit by one of the bird's wing and fell from the nest.
-As he fell, the child was able to grab hold to one of the eggs of the Ibong Malta.
-Luckily, Pido fell on the branches of a big tree which cushioned his fall.
-Pido was retrieved by a band of white apes who planned to have Pido as their meal.
+The male Ibong Malta became impatient and tried to devour Pido right away which resulted in a fight between the two birds.
+Pido was accidentally hit by the wing of one of the birds and fell from the nest.
+As he fell, the child grabbed hold of one of the eggs of the Ibong Malta.
+Pido fell on the branches of a big tree which cushioned his fall.
+Pido was retrieved by a band of white apes who planned to have him as their meal.
 However, a female ape intervened and saved Pido.
-Eventually, the egg of the Ibong Malta that Pido grabbed hatched and became Pido's pet.
-Pido considered the bird as his brother and became his constant companion ever since.
-When Pido's Ibong Malta grew to adulthood, it provided Pido with air transportation.
+Eventually, the egg of the Ibong Malta that Pido had grabbed hatched.
+Pido considered the bird his brother and it became his constant companion ever since.
+When the bird grew to adulthood, it provided Pido with air transportation.

-The name Kulafu was coined by a civilized man (not a woman as previously stated) named Magat whom Pido saved from being devoured by a shark (not a cayman as previously claimed).
-Magat witnessed a conversation between Guna, Pido's pet monkey and Pido's Ibong Malta.
-Guna uttered the sound "Kula" repeatedly and the Ibong Malta answered back uttering the sound "fu" also repeatedly.
-Because of the combined sounds made by the monkey Guna and the Ibong Malta, Magat concluded that Pido's name was "Kulafu".
+Kulafu's name was given by a civilized man named Magat, whom Pido saved from being devoured by a shark.
+Magat had witnessed a conversation between Guna (Pido's pet monkey) and Pido's Ibong Malta.
+Guna uttered the sound "kula" repeatedly, while the Ibong Malta repeatedly answered with the sound "fu".
+Because of the combined sounds, Magat came to the conclusion that Pido's name was "Kulafu".

 Kulafu was raised by the ape who saved him.
-He grew up to in the jungles of Southern Philippines during the pre-Spanish era.
+He grew up in the jungles of Southern Philippines during the pre-Spanish era.
 Kulafu’s adventures included battling mythical creatures such as dragons and mermen (known as siyokoy in Tagalog), among others.

 Kulafu's garment was made from the skin of a tiger.
-This story is impossible since no tigers are found in the Philippines.
-According to the story, the Sultan of Borneo gave a tiger as a gift to the Sultan of the island where Kulafu dwells.
+Though the tiger is not indigenous to the Philippines, the story accounted for this by explaining that the sultan of Borneo had given a tiger as a gift to the sultan of the island where Kulafu dwells.
 The tiger escaped and was killed by Kulafu in an encounter.
-Kulafu's friend Magat helped him create a garment made from the skin of the tiger.
+Kulafu's friend Magat then helped him create a garment from the tiger's pelt.